basilthebeagles/LedgerBoard/readme.md

 1. Run `sudo python3 manage.py mine your.ip:4848`

 If you wish to mine on multiple cores then open additional windows and run the above command.
-Ignore the first 'valid block' time.
+Ignore the first 'valid block time' console output.
+'valid block time' console output = time for node to receive a valid block, not necessarily mine one.
+It will specify if it has mined one

 ## Commands